 A household pest problem can make anyone feel uncomfortable, no matter how harmless the intruder may be.
 In extreme cases, the insect or animal may be carrying diseases or harmful bacteria.
-An important principle to follow is prevention is always easier than finding a solution.
+While there are natural methods for pest management, an important principle to follow is prevention is always easier than finding a solution.
 Once the problem escalates, it takes more time and effort to reach a permanent fix.

 Read on to discover how to get rid of 12 common household pests forever.